Fer-work/Homestead-Dashboard/README.md

-# Project: Sentient Homestead - Intelligent Monitoring System
+# Project: Dragon Natura Homestead - Intelligent Monitoring System

 ## 🌱 Vision

-Sentient Homestead is a comprehensive monitoring system designed for the modern homesteader aiming for self-sufficiency and a deeper connection with their environment and food production systems.
+Dragon Natura Homestead is a comprehensive monitoring system designed for the modern homesteader aiming for self-sufficiency and a deeper connection with their environment and food production systems.
 This project starts with a passion for sustainable living and leveraging technology to make homestead management more efficient, data-driven, and insightful.

 The initial goal is to develop a robust system for monitoring key aspects of a small-scale urban aquaponics prototype, with plans to expand to larger, more diverse homesteading operations.
 While this begins as a personal tool, the journey and the core monitoring framework will be documented with the hope of inspiring and assisting fellow homesteaders who are interested in integrating technology into their practices.